Frequently Asked Questions About Portfolio Development at UMUC

 Credit awards depend on many things, including how well you document your learning, how well your learning fits into your degree plan, and how many credits you transferred to UMUC.
-It is possible to earn up to 30 credits (15 for the second bachelor's degree) through experiential learning, which includes credit based on American Council on Education (ACE) recommendations, military experience, and other sources.
+It is possible to earn credits through experiential learning, which includes credit based on American Council on Education (ACE) recommendations, military experience, and other sources.
 Review the UMUC transfer credit policies for more information.

 If you complete a portfolio that is accepted by your faculty member and pass the course, you will earn 3 credits for EXCL 301.
 There is no guarantee that you will receive credit from evaluation of your portfolio.
 However, typical credit awards average between 15 and 18 credits.

 Trained faculty advisors—experts in the academic area—review portfolios.
 Evaluation is a complex process that takes into account not only how well you describe what you have learned but also how well your documentation supports it.

 Credits awarded through Portfolio can fulfill major, minor, elective, or general education requirements.
 However, no more than half the credits for the major and the minor may be earned through Portfolio.
 Contact your academic advisor to assist you in determining the academic areas in which Portfolio credits might be used best.